 This Tutorial will show you in details for constructing this USB pic18f4550 circuit and running it from a C# application.
 Please read and follow all the posts.

-I found a kind of tutorial on microchip.com to control one led with PIC18f4550, and from there I started to do experiment on codes and then I came up with controlling 8 led’s.
+I found a kind of tutorial on microchip.com to control one led with PIC18F4550, and from there I started to do experiments on source codes and then I came up with controlling 8 led’s.
 For now I am showing only 6 LED controls.

 This USB Interface board pic18f4550 is programmed to control 6 led’s and it can be manipulated easily to control 8 led’s.
 In spite of led’s you can interface it to some other electronics components to control, like DC motor or stepper motor or can make your own robotics application as I did.
 A small software coded in C# can control the glowing of led’s with clicks of mouse or by pressing some keys.

-Lets First Take care care of circuit board then we will come back to MPLAB IDE to code it.
+Let's First Take care care of circuit board then we will come back to MPLAB IDE to program it.

 Let’s start with making the circuit board first, then we will discuss about other coming steps for making this demo interface development board like firmware, Driver, bootloading, writing our own code using MPLAB IDE, etc. Please read all my steps carefully and follow them properly, in first reading it may not be so much clear, so I suggest giving a second reading.
 As you go further, it will start to get clear slowly.
 I am trying to make it as easy as possible for better understanding.